Fraser Minten

-Fraser Minten (born July 5, 2004) is a Canadian professional ice hockey centre for the Boston Bruins of the National Hockey League (NHL).
+Fraser Pierre Minten (born July 5, 2004) is a Canadian professional ice hockey player who is a centre for the Boston Bruins of the National Hockey League (NHL).
 Minten was selected 38th overall, in the second round of the 2022 NHL entry draft, by the Toronto Maple Leafs.

 Early life

 Minten was born in Vancouver, British Columbia to parents Chantal and Trevor Minten.
+He has a younger brother Bryce Minten, who also plays hockey.
 Growing up, Minten enjoyed reading and playing the piano, influenced by his grandparents, with whom he traveled during the summer months.

 Playing career

 Junior

 Minten joined West Van Academy Prep where he played with Connor Bedard.
 Minten was drafted by Kamloops Blazers of the Western Hockey League (WHL) in the fourth round of the 2019 WHL Bantam Draft.
 He joined Kamloops for the 2020–21 season where he progressed from the fourth line to the third line.
 In his second year, the Blazers made the 2022 WHL playoffs and Minten played in 17 games.
 In his third season with the Blazers, he averaged over a point per game.

+Minten with the Saskatoon Blades in January 2024.

 After returning to Kamloops in the 2023–24 WHL season, Minten was named captain of the Blazers and had ten points in seven games before he was traded to the Saskatoon Blades for Jordan Keller and four draft picks on November 24, 2023.
 He finished the season playing in 36 games with Saskatoon with 38 points.
-The Blades made the WHL playoffs and he scored eight goals and 14 points in 16 games as Saskatoon advanced to the third round only to knocked out by the league champion Moose Jaw Warriors.
+The Blades made the WHL playoffs and he scored eight goals and 14 points in 16 games as Saskatoon advanced to the third round only to be knocked out by the league champion Moose Jaw Warriors.